Be aware of the effects to Corporate Tax Compliance due to COVID-19

 - The general due date for self-assessed taxes is the 12th of each month.
 If the 12th falls on a Saturday, Sunday or a public holiday, the due date is extended to the next business day.

 - The due date for VAT returns is the 12th of the second month following the tax period.

 - If a self-assessed tax is paid after its due date, the taxpayer must pay late-payment interest in addition to the tax itself.
-For 2020, the rate is 7% (annual interest).
+As mentioned, between 1.1.-30.6.2021, the rate is 7%.

 - Due date for employer’s contributions is by the 12th of the month that comes after the payroll month.

 - Unpaid taxes accrue interest, starting on the due date and continuing until the day they are paid.